jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (4) For the application of shareholder continuity requirements to the memorandum accounts of qualifying companies, see section OA 8(3B) (Shareholder continuity requirements).

 ### HA 7B Grandparenting requirement
-A qualifying company must have been a qualifying company at the end of the income year before the first income year that starts on or after 1 April 2011.
+A qualifying company must have been a qualifying company at the end of the income year before the first income year that starts on or after 1 April 2011 and must not have amalgamated, on or after the date on which the Taxation (Annual Rates, Returns Filing, and Remedial Matters) Act 2012 receives the Royal assent, with another company that is not a qualifying company.

 ### HA 8 Shareholders’ personal liability
 Agreement required for election